 Representative catalytic cycle of palladium-catalysed allylic alkylation reaction.

-Representative catalytic cycle of <span class="Chemical">palladium-catalysed allylic alkylation reaction.
-Even class="Chemical">rpan>y step pn class="Chemical">rovides an oppon class="Chemical">rtunity for enantioselection depending on the experimental conditions, except for the olefin dissociation step, since the new carbon-carbon bond has already been formed.
+Every step provides an opportunity for enantioselection depending on the experimental pan> class="Chemical">conditions, except for the class="Chemical">olefin dissociation step, since the new <class="Chemical">span class="Chemical">carbon-carbon bond has already been formed.
 When racemic or prochiral substrates with identical substituents at the terminal allylic carbons are employed (rac-1, Scheme 2), the enantioselectivity depends on the regioselectivity of the nucleophilic attack.
 Moreover, regioselectivity can be controlled by the chiral ligand attached to the metal centre through stabilisation of the resultant olefin complex after the nucleophilic attack at either of the terminal allylic carbons.
 When a η3-allylmetal complex undergoes isomerisation by π−σ−π interconversions, several isomers can be formed, commonly M- and W-type isomers.
 Therefore, the enantioselectivity will depend on both isomer concentrations and relative rates of nucleophilic attack to each terminal allylic carbon of the isomers present in the reaction.
 Since many factors influence these reaction rates, a thorough control of the process is difficult.
 Notwithstanding, a wide variety of chiral ligands have been successfully employed, as was first demonstrated by Trost in 1977 [12].
 Ever since, many catalytic systems have been proved and new chiral ligands have been specifically designed to achieve better activities and stereoselectivities.
 The most commonly used ligands contain phosphorous, nitrogen, sulfur or a combination of two or even three donor atoms [5,6,11,13,14,15,16].

 Scheme 2